 To demonstrate how to use the COUNTIFS function, let us take some formula examples in Google Sheets based on our sample dataset.

-You can make a copy of our example sheet here.
+Want to follow along with my spreadsheet?
+You can make a copy of my example sheet here.

 When you have numeric values as your criteria, you can directly put them in the Google Sheets COUNTIFS formula or use a cell reference in their place.
 On the other hand, if we had a text or text string criterion, then we would need to enclose the text in quotation marks.